mongodb-partners/Vehicle-Digital-Twin-Solution/README.md

 ##  Vehichle Setup

-Connected Vehichle simulation can be setup using the below link, this enables to simulate battery voltage and current for a given Vehichle Identification Number (VIN).
+A Connected Vehichle simulation can be setup using the below link, this enables you to simulate battery voltage and current for a given Vehichle Identification Number (VIN).

 https://github.com/mongodb-industry-solutions/Connected-Devices/blob/aws-connected-vehicle/README.md